The Perfumed Garden

 The book presents opinions on what qualities men and women should have to be attractive and gives advice on sexual technique, warnings about sexual health, and recipes to remedy sexual maladies.
 It gives lists of names for the penis and vulva, has a section on the interpretation of dreams, and briefly describes sex among animals.
 Interspersed with these there are a number of stories which are intended to give context and amusement.

 History

 According to the introduction of Colville's English translation, Muḥammad ibn Muḥammad al-Nafzawi probably wrote The Perfumed Garden sometime during the fifteenth century.
 Sheikh Nefzawi, full name Abu Abdullah Muhammad ben Umar Nafzawi, was born in the south of present-day Tunisia.
-He compiled at the request of the Hafsid ruler of Tunis, Abū Fāris ʿAbd al-ʿAzīz al-Mutawakkil, the present work.
+He compiled the present work at the request of the Hafsid ruler of Tunis, Abū Fāris ʿAbd al-ʿAzīz al-Mutawakkil.
 The reputation acquired by this work in the Arab world was similar to that of the Arabian Nights.

 Content of the book

 The Perfumed Garden is composed of an introduction followed by 21 chapters.
-Neither the first French translator nor Sir Richard Burton (who translated the text from the French version) give the 21st chapter.
+Neither the first French translator (an anonymous colonel who styled himself as 'Monsieur le Baron R.') nor Sir Richard Burton (who translated the text from the French version) provides the 21st chapter.
 In these two translations, the book is about 100 pages long.